 A frenectomy can help relieve the pain of breastfeeding and regain healthy nipples and breasts, stimulate milk production by adequate stimulation, encourage bonding with her baby, and ensure adequate feeding and growth of the baby.
 Led by Dr. Holman, our team of experienced professionals guide, support, and help mothers find the right care plan for their family.

 All frenectomy procedures are completed using the precision LightScalpel CO2 laser.
 This laser does not emit heat or water and cauterizes as it works.
 As a result, there is minimal trauma, bleeding, and scar tissue.
 The dentist will lift the tongue or lip and use the laser to remove the frenulum (tie).
 The actual procedure is completed in seconds and it is your choice if you would like to be in the room during treatment.
 Most babies are immediately comforted afterwards by their parents and by sucking.
 The lactation consultant and LMBT will then step in to assist and evaluate the new latch/posture.

-As a mom of two breastfed children as well as a highly-trained oral health and breastfeeding clinician, Dr. Holman felt uniquely positioned to help other moms in the community experience the joys of breastfeeding.
+As a mom of three breastfed children as well as a highly-trained oral health and breastfeeding clinician, Dr. Holman felt uniquely positioned to help other moms in the community experience the joys of breastfeeding.
 She understands the frustration and pressure surrounded by breastfeeding in society and is dedicated to supporting mothers on their breastfeeding journey while providing them with the assistance they need.
 While completing her Bachelor of Science degree in Biological Anthropology and Anatomy at Duke University, she wrote her honors thesis on the links between dental anatomy, feeding function, and diet.
 She went on to write her post-graduate dissertation on the role of oral sensory information during infant suckling while completing her D.D.S. and Ph.D. in Biomedical Sciences at the University of Maryland.
 She has published over a dozen peer reviewed papers in top journals related to dysphagia and suckling physiology.